flatiron-labs/book-club/blog-posts/the-log-real-time-datas-unifying-abstraction.md

 Timestamp acts as unique identifier, clock for the state (allows you to time travel)

 > As long as two processes process these inputs in the same way, the processes will remaining consistent across replicas.

+**Discussion points:**

+- What are other examples of state machine replication?
+- How does this relate to concept of idempotency?

 #### Physical vs Logical logging